garpofficial/garp.readthedocs.io/docs/garp_v030.md

 This version is not yet released and corresponds protocol id 4

 ## Impact
+Introduction of test mode for some functionality
+* Testmode for ladder: GameLadderRequest

-* Introduction of multiplayer functionality into the GARP framework.
+Introduction of multiplayer functionality into the GARP framework.
 Multiplayers are brought together via rooms.

 * New message [RoomCreateRequest](#RoomCreateRequest)
 * New message [RoomJoinRequest](#RoomJoinRequest)